Frequently Asked Questions

 Is there anything I should bring to my session?

-What should I expect from an Osteopathic adjustment?
+What should I expect from a Manual Osteopathic adjustment?

 What is the difference between a Doctor of Osteopathy and a Manual Osteopath?

 A Doctor of Osteopathy, in Canada and the US, is a medical physician, allowed to prescribe medications, order required laboratory or diagnostic procedures and perform surgery.
 They must be trained in one of the 29 Osteopathic Medical Schools in the US only to call themselves a DO in Canada.